DIY Flocked Mini Christmas Trees

 Love your trees.
 Any suggestions for making trees out of branches from a tree?

-Marivic Jansol said:
+23. Marivic Jansol wrote:

 Intersting and beautiful look like a white christmas decor already.
 Let me know how can I purchase this spray and the glue?